luongtsu/Swift-UITest-Cheat-Sheet/Chear-Sheet.md

 XCTAssert(detailsLabel.exists)
 //If five seconds pass before the expectation is met then the test will fail.`

-+Assertions: just type *XCTAssert* then XCode will show the hint with different type of assertions for you to use (*XCTAssertEquals*,*XCTAssertNotNil*,etc)
+- Assertions: just type *XCTAssert* then XCode will show the hint with different type of assertions for you to use (*XCTAssertEquals*,*XCTAssertNotNil*,etc)

-## Interacting with system controls
+## Interactions with system controls
 - Tap a button
 `app.buttons["Add"].tap()`